Highpoint2000/webserver-scanner/README.md

 5. Activate the scanner plugin in the settings
 6. Stop or close the fm-dx-webserver
 7. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
-8. Configure your personal settings in the automatically created configPlugin.json (in the specific plugin folder!)
+8. Configure your personal settings in the automatically created scanner.json (in the folder: ../fm-dx-webserver-main/plugins_configs)
 9. Stop or close the fm-dx-webserver
 10. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations